gouherdanish/gouherdanish.github.io/_posts/2025-03-25-aws-notes-elb.md

 - Good for microservices & container-based apps (ex: Docker and ECS)
 - Client IP is not visible to servers directly
     - inserted in header X-Forwared-For

+_Can a target group have instances across Region ?_
+**NO, target group is tied to one Region**

+_Can a target group have instances across AZ ?_
+**YES, it is recommended for High Availability**

+_Can a target group have multiple instances in same AZ ?
+Explain with example scenario._
+**YES**
+- Imagine you are running an E-commerce APP and you are expecting high spikes during a sale.
+- Having 3 EC2 instances can handle 3X more traffic than a single EC2 => Scalability
+- In case one EC2 instance fails, other EC2 instances can serve the traffic => High Availability
+- Updating the app can be done one instance at a time without app downtime => Rolling Deployments